Telecommunications in Turkmenistan: Mobile

 BCTI was the only GSM operator in the country with a 10-year exclusive license granted in 1994.
 Due to lack of competition, BCTI continued to operate without investing much to cover rural areas.
 The expensive cost of the service has limited the number of subscribers to a very small percentage of the general population.

 The Mobile phone sector started to improve rapidly after the expiration of company's exclusive license in 2004.
-The Russian mobile phone operator MTS acquired BCTI and state owned communication company TurkmenTelekom opened a new subsidiary, Altyn Asyr.
+The Russian mobile phone operator MTS acquired BCTI and state-owned communication company TurkmenTelekom opened a new subsidiary, Altyn Asyr.
 The number of mobile phone subscribers has now reached over 4,440,000 (MTS - 1,440,000 and Altyn Asyr GSM 3,000,000).
 With a population of 5 million, this translates into 88.8% mobile penetration rate.

+In November 2023 Altyn Asyr was the first in Turkmenistan to present an opportunity to switch over to eSIM.

+In June 2025 Türkmenaragatnaşyk Agency announced that it has launched 5G network across Arkadag city in Turkmenistan.

-Internet Service
+Internet service

 Turkmenistan gained access to the Internet in 1997 through a contract with MCI Communications (later became MCI WorldCom).
-A small number of independent Internet Service Providers were forced out of business in 2001 when TurkmenTelecom was granted a monopoly over data services.
+A small number of independent Internet Service Providers were forced out of business in 2001 when Turkmentelecom was granted a monopoly over data services.
 Dependence on expensive satellite channels limited the availability of Internet to only two thousand subscribers.
 To upgrade the Internet backbone, Ministry of Communication signed a contract with TATA Communications for routing traffic through Transit-Asia-Europe fiber optic channel.
 As a result of this development, TurkmenTelecom started offering an access to the higher speed Internet with ADSL to the consumers in Turkmenistan.

 In 2008, MTS started offering Internet service to mobile subscribers via GPRS.
 Altyn Asyr was first to launch 3G and 2 Mbit/s mobile internet service in March 2010.
-The move surprised mobile customers as the provider was known for inferior but cheaper service.
+The move surprised mobile customers as the provider were known for inferior but cheaper service.
 In 2013 Altyn Asyr launched a 4G network based on LTE.
 In 2013, unlimited use of the internet became available, reducing the total cost of services from Turkmentelecom.

-Country code (Top level domain): TM
+In Turkmenistan, as of November 2023, 3,149,178 people are connected to the Internet.
+Of these, 421,609 are wired Internet users, and 2,727,569 are mobile users.

+The Top-level domain of Turkmenistan is .tm.